ST. PAUL CHRUCH OF GOD IN CHRIST

 SPCDM mission is to keep the peace and move forward by deploying methods of accountability for all parties resulting in a win/win.
 We believe that by collaborating with all community stakeholders, aldermen, developers, residents, etc. that development projects can be SEAMLESS.
-Our reputation and history of success speaks for itself.
+Our reputation and history of success speak for themselves.
 There's no substitution for taking the proper course of action for the greater good.

 SPCDM dedicates itself to taking the lead in preparing individuals from all walks of life to enter USDOL registered apprenticeship programs and other related industries.
 We believe that preparation is the answer.
 Our career-readiness program works in concert with community development by qualifying individuals to work on union construction projects.